Exam View:

 The COVID-19 pandemic has taught us that individual efforts are not enough to tackle national exigencies, and there is a constant need to strengthen and renew the cooperative spirit of Indian federalism.

-The centre and state should work together in accordance with their constitutional mandates, with greater autonomy for states.
+The center and state should work together in accordance with their constitutional mandates, with greater autonomy for states.
 After all, a stronger nation results from these stronger states.

 Daily Newsletter – Get all your Current Affairs Covered – Click Here